Patrik Koch

-Patrik Koch (born 8 December 1996) is a Slovak professional ice hockey defenceman for HC Oceláři Třinec of the HC Oceláři Třinec (ELH) on loan while under contract to the Utah Mammoth of the National Hockey League (NHL).
+Patrik Koch (born 8 December 1996) is a Slovak professional ice hockey player who is a defenceman for HC Oceláři Třinec of the HC Oceláři Třinec (ELH).

 Playing career

 Koch made his Czech Extraliga debut playing with HC Kometa Brno during the 2015–16 Czech Extraliga season.

 On 5 June 2023, following the completion of his eighth professional European season, Koch signed as an undrafted free agent to a one-year, entry-level contract with the Arizona Coyotes of the NHL.